 We welcome projects that take advantage of this unique technology to advance teaching and research at Brown.
 Please read below our policies and process to schedule a visit

 Regular Open House Coming Fall 2019

-Starting on the Fall of 2019, we will open the YURT to the public on the last Friday of each month at 10 am.
+Starting on the Fall of 2019, we will open the YURT to the public on the first Friday of each month at 4 pm.
 Tours will happen if a minimum of three people have signed up for a visit.
 We can host at most 8 people and the tour will typically last between 30-60 minutes.
 If you are interested in visiting the YURT please reserve your spot in our calendar.

 If you would like to request a tour for a special visitor or to explore how to take advantage of the YURT for your research, you may schedule a tour by completing the request form below.
 Please take into consideration our general scheduling guidelines.
 Exceptions are only accommodated in special circumstances.

 - Book your visit at least 8 days prior to the desired day.
 This will give us enough time for appropriate maintenance, and getting the theater and data ready for you.

 - The minimum number of people per visit is 5.

 - A full demo might take between 15 to 25 minutes.The maximum number of people inside the chamber is 8.
 Groups over that number need to be divided.
 Multiply the number of groups by the number of minutes per demo.
 That will provide an estimate of the time needed for your tour.
 We ask to request tours that last at most 60 minutes.